access-ci-org/ipf/docs/faq.md

    * ```bash
      bash ~/ipf-setup.sh
      ```
-1. Then re-run the configure scripts again.
-   * ```bash
-     bash ~/ipf/bin/configure_extmodules
-     ```
-Note: Any custom config files will be saved in `~/.config/ipf` and re-linked at the end, but you will have to re-run the configure workflows step (which uses the saved configs so no big deal).

 Note: Check the pip output to verify the new version is installed.
-If a newer version is available but it wasn't installed, see the section below: "Pip won't
+If a newer
+version is available but it wasn't installed, see the section below: "Pip won't